reduxframework/docs/docs/core-extensions/icon-select.md

 ```

 ### Example Usage
-This example in based on the example usage provided above.
+This example is based on the example usage provided above.
 Be sure to change `$redux_demo` to the value you specified in
 your [opt_name](../configuration/global_arguments.md#opt-name) argument.

 ```php